systemed/tilemaker/CONFIGURATION.md

 Vector tiles contain (generally thematic) 'layers'.
 For example, your tiles might contain river, cycleway and railway layers.

-You'll generally assign OSM data into layers by making decisions based on their tags.
+You'll generally assign OpenStreetMap data into layers by making decisions based on their tags.
 You might put anything with a `highway=` tag into the roads layer, anything with a `railway=` tag into the railway layer, and so on.

 In Tilemaker, you achieve this by writing a short script in the Lua programming language.
 Lua is a simple and fast language used by several other OpenStreetMap tools, such as the OSRM routing engine and osm2pgsql.